 4-Hydrating while you are sick is every doctor’s mantra.
 Drinking hydrating fluids can also prevent dry mouth, which can arise when you take decongestants, painkillers, or antihistamines.
 Your safest bet is water when it comes to protecting your teeth.
 If you feel you need electrolytes from sports drinks, choose those that are sugar-free.
 Your teeth will thank you.

 Keeping your mouth clean when you are sick will go a long way to helping you feel better.
-For more information about keeping your smile safe while you are sick, feel free to reach out to our Olsen Taylor General Dentistry team at 704-662-9111.
-Our Dr. Taylor, Dr. Laura Olsen Taylor in Mooresville, North Carolina is here for your smile!
+For more information about keeping your smile safe while you are sick, feel free to reach out to our Taylor'd Smiles team at 704-662-9111.
+Our dentist, Dr. Laura Olsen Taylor in Mooresville, North Carolina is here for your smile!